What is the geography of Panama?

 What is the population and ethnic makeup?

 The population of the country is 3.2 million people of diverse origins: Spanish descendants, blacks, Indians, immigrants from North America, Europe, Asia, East India and other countries.
-Nearly 49% of the population lives in urban areas.
+Nearly 49% of the population live in urban areas.
 Panama City has an estimated population of 825,300.
 There are 5 indigenous groups in Panama: Kunas in the San Blas Islands on the Caribbean; Chocoe (divided linguistically into 2 groups-Embera & Wounaan) in the province of Darien; Guaymies (Ngobe Bugle) in the provinces of Chiriqui, Bocas del Toro & Veraguas; and Teribes & Bokotas (Buglere) in Bocas del Toro province.

 What is the official currency?